 Treats Menstrual Cramps

-The minerals and vitamins in amla combine to make it very useful in the treatment of menstrual cramps.
+The minerals and vitamins in the Indian gooseberry combine to make it very useful in the treatment of menstrual cramps.
 Since it takes a while for the necessary elements to accrue in the body, it is better to consume amla on a regular basis so that its nutrients are always in the system and menstrual cramps can be prevented.

 Relieves Diarrhea & Dysentery

-Due to its strong cooling and laxative properties, Gooseberry is a useful component in remedies for diarrhea and dysentery.
-It provides great relief for the gastric syndrome and hyperchlorhydria (burning sensation in the abdomen).
+Due to its strong cooling and laxative properties, amla powder is a useful component in remedies for diarrhea and dysentery, according to a study published in the International Journal of Pharmacy and Pharmaceutical Sciences.
+It provides relief from the various gastric syndromes and hyperchlorhydria (burning sensation in the abdomen).
 As a laxative, it helps flush out toxins or harmful substances that cause discomfort or illness, so the healing process can begin.
 It then cools the burning sensation and reduces the discomfort often felt during diarrhea.

-The fresh fruit of gooseberries contains more than 80% water, protein, minerals, carbohydrates, and fiber.
-It is also used as a remedy for fever, liver disorder, indigestion, anemia, urinary problems, respiratory problems, cerebral, gastric and cardiovascular illness.
+Consuming gooseberry powder with butter and honey before a meal improves appetite.
+Amla powder also helps balance nitrogen levels, thereby increasing weight in a healthy way.
+In other benefits, amla is also used as a remedy for fever, liver disorder, indigestion, anemia, urinary problems, respiratory problems, and cerebral, gastric, and cardiovascular illnesses.
 Gooseberry lowers cholesterol levels, increases red blood cell production, and strengthens teeth and nails.

 You can consume Indian Gooseberry (Amla) as a fresh fruit, juice, or in a dried powder form to see a big improvement in your health.